 OptiMSM was the supplement used in this study.

-While on the surface, saw palmetto (serenoa repens) might seem an odd choice for a nutraceutical like Halo Beauty, given it's often found in prostate supplements.
-But, I understand the logic behind its use.
+While on the surface, saw palmetto (serenoa repens) might seem an odd choice for a nutraceutical like Halo Beauty, because it's often found in prostate supplements.
+But, I understand the logic why its present.
 What's good for the prostate might also be good for hair too.

 The science is a bit complicated but here's the summary: